journeyapps/zxing-android-embedded/README.md

-# ZXing Android Minimal
+# ZXing Android Embedded

-This is a port of the [ZXing Android Barcode Scanner application](https://github.com/zxing/zxing/) as an Android library project, for embedding in other Android applications.
+This is an Android library based on the [ZXing Android Barcode Scanner application][2] for embedding in Android applications.
 This is not affiliated with the official ZXing project.

-Generally it is recommended to scan a barcode [via intents](https://github.com/zxing/zxing/wiki/Scanning-Via-Intent).
+Generally it is recommended to scan a barcode [via intents][3].
 There are however some cases in which it is not feasible:

 * Your users cannot install the Barcode Scanner application.